Space48/cloud-seed/docs/firestore.md

 Parameters:

 - `type` must be `"firestore"`
-- `collection` the name of the firestore collection.
+- `document` the name of the firestore document.
 - Optional: `event` can be one of: `write` (default), `create`, `update` or `delete`

 ## Code sample